 Let me make a claim that, in the interest of space, I will assert rather than substantiate: the world as we sense it on a human scale is basically analog.
 Over millennia, humans have developed biological modifications and technological prostheses to impose digitization on these analog processes, from the physiological evolution needed to produce speech to sophisticated digital computers.
-From a continuous stream of breath, speech introduces the discreteness of phonemes; writing carries digitization farther by adding artifacts to this physiological process, developing inscription technologies that represent phonemes with alphabetic letters.
-At every point, analog processes interpenetrate and cooperate with these digitizations.
+From a continuous stream of breath, speech introduces the discreteness of phonemes; writing carries digitization farther by adding artefacts to this physiological process, developing inscription technologies that represent phonemes with alphabetic letters.
+At every point, analogue processes interpenetrate and cooperate with these digitizations.
 (56)

-Here, the only notion as to what “analog” means is to be found in the phrase “continuous stream,” and indeed most of this passage is devoted to describing discretizing digitization, which is here understood as the process of making discrete units out of the continuous stream.
+Here, the only notion as to what “analogue” means is to be found in the phrase “continuous stream,” and indeed most of this passage is devoted to describing discretizing digitization, which is here understood as the process of making discrete units out of the continuous stream.
 While Hayles does not go so far as to define the analogic world as “undifferentiated flux,” she approaches the idea that language that imposes differences on the undifferentiated or continuous.
 This is a common trope in considerations of differentiation in general.
 From Merleau-Ponty’s Signs:

 [Speech] tears out or tears apart meanings in the undivided whole of the nameable, as our gestures do in the that of the sensible.
 To make of language a means or a code for thought is to break it.
 (332)

-What is continuous with Hayles’ thinking of the “continuous stream” is the notion of the “undivided whole of the nameable” which is the interface of the digitization of language with analog experience.
-The second sentence is more mysterious, but appears to understand “thought” in this context as the apprehension of analog experience, which can then be broken up by language as “means or a code.”
+What is continuous with Hayles’ thinking of the “continuous stream” is the notion of the “undivided whole of the nameable” which is the interface of the digitization of language with analogue experience.
+The second sentence is more mysterious, but appears to understand “thought” in this context as the apprehension of analogue experience, which can then be broken up by language as “means or a code.”
 Thus, the notion of “thought” here is not only limited to language but also inclusive of analogic experience, or what Hayles describes as “the world as we sense it.”

-The tendency in both formulations above is the same – to posit the analog as a continuity that is then “torn” or “broken” – discretized – by the differentiating power of language and from this initial baseline, digital prostheses.
+The tendency in both formulations above is the same – to posit the analogue as a continuity that is then “torn” or “broken” – discretized – by the differentiating power of language and from this initial baseline, digital prostheses.
 It is as if language has always already been the Will to Power to usurp all capacities of differentiation from the discretizing powers of the senses themselves.
 As though it is language that has Spoken and said – “Eyes, you shall now have rods and cones” or, “Ears, you shall now have cilia” or “Nose, you shall now have receptors” and so on.
-The Analog is conceived as a continuous unbroken stream to be rendered, torn, and broken by speech, language, and codes.
+The Analogue is conceived as a continuous unbroken stream to be rendered, torn, and broken by speech, language, and codes.

 Leaving aside what one may be tempted to name as a general fallacy, let us here attempt to break the long habit of this thought-tendency or conceptual meme via an easily comprehensible example: a footprint in the sand.
 The reader will note that a footprint in the sand is perfectly discreet AND fully analog, being in the Peircean modalities both iconic and indexical.
 I will have more to say later in this essay about this icon-index simultaneity, since it is also the same semiotic state as photography and analog media generally.
-But let’s return to calibrating the analog-digital distinction.
+But let’s return to calibrating the analogue-digital distinction.

-The remainder of this section will analyze John Lavagnino’s chapter “Digital and Analog Texts” from Blackwell’s A Companion of Digital Literary Studies (Web), since this text purports to offer a more materially grounded distinction – i.e. perhaps less susceptible to Platonic Echoes – or as he states, “As I will show, the origin of the analog/digital distinction is in the practicalities of building machinery rather than in the fundamental nature of things.”
+The remainder of this section will analyse John Lavagnino’s chapter “Digital and Analog Texts” from Blackwell’s A Companion of Digital Literary Studies (Web), since this text purports to offer a more materially grounded distinction – i.e. perhaps less susceptible to Platonic Echoes – or as he states, “As I will show, the origin of the analogue/digital distinction is in the practicalities of building machinery rather than in the fundamental nature of things.”
 Thus a gauntlet is seemingly thrown down against all possible misuses of these terms.
 The “truth” of this distinction is to be found in engineering, in the practices of making machines.
 Whereas Hayles’ traced the analog/digital distinction by applying the principle of historicity all the way back to the bodily and cognitive mutations that afford speech, Lavagnino’s historicist approach localizes the terms to mid-20th century technical design considerations.
 Google NGram of course supports this latter understanding:

-While Lavagnino does not in his text fully explore the important Macy Conferences that have had decisive and formative effects on the analog-digital conceptual binary, he does cite Macy participants such as Gregory Bateson, John von Neumann, Ross Ashby and Norbert Wiener.
+While Lavagnino does not in his text fully explore the important Macy Conferences that have had decisive and formative effects on the analogue-digital conceptual binary, he does cite Macy participants such as Gregory Bateson, John von Neumann, Ross Ashby and Norbert Wiener.
 The excerpts below, culled from an online summary of the major themes of the Macy Conferences, are drawn from the American Society for Cybernetics website, and will give a sense of the manner in which these terms were contested and elaborated in multi-disciplinary exchanges: